Attention Sink in Transformers: A Survey on Utilization, Interpretation, and Mitigation: Introduction

 \item \textbf{Scenario-Driven Application Mapping and Guidelines.} We further categorize AS research into nine distinct application scenarios and offer practical guidelines tailored to each application domain.
 This structured mapping provides researchers and practitioners with practical, actionable guidance.

 \end{itemize}

-In addition to the survey, we have established a GitHub repository that systematically organizes the papers referenced in this work, available at \MYhref{https://github.com/ZunhaiSu/Awesome-Attention-Sinks}{\textit{\textbf{https://github.com/ZunhaiSu/Awesome-Attention-Sinks}}}.
+In addition to the survey, we have established a GitHub repository that systematically organizes the papers referenced in this work, available at \MYhref{https://github.com/ZunhaiSu/Awesome-Attention-Sink}{\textit{\textbf{https://github.com/ZunhaiSu/Awesome-Attention-Sink}}}.
 The repository is regularly maintained to incorporate the latest developments in AS research, providing researchers with convenient access to up-to-date studies and insights in this rapidly evolving field.